Chymyst/chymyst-core/docs/chymyst03.md

 ```

 Finally, a reaction's body could throw an exception before emitting a reply.
-In this case, compile-time analysis will not show that there is a problem.
+In this case, compile-time analysis will not show that there is a problem
+because it is not possible to detect whether a portion of Scala code throws an exception without running that code.
 Nevertheless, the chemical machine will recognize at run time that the reaction body will have stopped without sending a reply to one or more blocking molecules.
-The chemical machine will then throw an additional exception in all threads that are still waiting for replies.
+The chemical machine will then log an error and specify which molecules are still waiting for replies.

 Here is an example of code that emits `f()` and waits for reply, while a reaction consuming `f()` can throw an exception before replying: